 - Reconsider travel to within 50 kilometres of Uganda's border with the Democratic Republic of Congo (DRC), including the Bwindi Impenetrable National Park, the Mgahinga Gorilla Park, and the Murchison Falls National Park because of the risk of banditry and attacks by armed groups.
 See Safety and security.

 - Do not travel to the Karamoja region of north-eastern Uganda, including Kidepo National Park, because of the risk of banditry and inter-tribal clashes.
-If you decide to visit the Kidepo National Park we recommend you fly rather than travel overland.
+Visitors to Kidepo National Park should fly rather than travel overland.
 See Safety and security.

 - Do not travel within 50 kilometres of the border with South Sudan because of the serious risk of banditry.
 See Safety and security.

-- In November 2016, clashes between armed groups and security forces in the vicinity of Kasese, in Uganda's west, resulted in some 50 people reported killed.
+- In November 2016, clashes between armed groups and security forces in the vicinity of Kasese, in Uganda's west, resulted a significant number of deaths and injuries.
 Clashes throughout 2016 have resulted in a number of deaths.
 See Safety and security.

 - Homosexual relations are illegal in Uganda and are not tolerated.
 Westerners have been prosecuted for homosexual activity in Uganda.
 See